• Resources

 You can also qualify for benefits with other conditions that you may experience alongside your neuropathy, such as diabetes if you have diabetic neuropathy.

-See if your neuropathy might qualify for disability.
+See if your neuropathy qualifies for disability.

 Criteria for getting disability with peripheral neuropathy